miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Restored Gangrels to Masquerade cutscene and added theatre email.

 Confession:
-+Restored Venus' laptop, turnstile, gestures and three cage dancers.
++Restored laptop, turnstile, gestures, three cage dancers and a DJ.
 +Added line to get rid of the turnstile and fixed cross camera bug.
 Venus will now give you correct story state dependent cut payments.
 Restored missing Venus reaction to persuading Boris to give up dept.
 Added short-time club replacement for Venus in case you killed her.
 Fixed dead Patty appearing in alley and staying around in Confession.
 Restored correct Masquerade redemption for ways to get rid of Patty.
-Added log state for sending Patty to alley and DJ using raver skin.
+Added log for sending Patty to alley and fixed teleporting dancers.

 Empire Arms:
 +Improved card printer usage so you need to check the computer first.